InitiatDev/initiat-cli/docs/SECURITY.md

 2. Generate X25519 encryption keypair for key exchange
 3. Store private keys securely in OS keychain

-### Workspace Key Generation
+### Project Key Generation

-Workspace keys are generated client-side using cryptographically secure random number generation.
+Project keys are generated client-side using cryptographically secure random number generation.
 The implementation can be found in `internal/crypto/crypto.go`.

 **Process:**
-1. Generate 256-bit (32-byte) random workspace key
+1. Generate 256-bit (32-byte) random project key
 2. Use OS CSPRNG for cryptographic randomness
 3. Key is generated locally and never transmitted in plaintext